Washington, DC

 Addressing this need, today, Rep. Neguse (D-Colo.), along with Reps.
 Lowenthal (D-Calif.) and Huffman (D-CA), introduced a resolution in the U.S. House of Representatives calling for a national biodiversity strategy.
 This resolution has been endorsed by a number of scientists and national environmental organizations

 “Species are being lost faster than ever in human history.
-The resolution introduced today calls for the federal government to establish a National Biodiversity strategy that will serve as a blueprint for strengthening and coordinating a federal response to combat this unprecedented loss of wildlife and habitats,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+The resolution introduced today calls for the federal government to establish a National Biodiversity strategy that will serve as a blueprint for strengthening and coordinating a federal response to combat this unprecedented loss of wildlife and habitats,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.

 In May 2021, 196 nations that belong to the U.N.
 Convention on Biological Diversity are meeting to set new goals and targets for preserving global biodiversity.
 In alignment with and complementary to the international community, a component of a National Biodiversity Strategy is to set a national goal to protect at least 30% of our nation’s lands and waters by 2030 as part of actions to comprehensively address the drivers of the biodiversity crisis.